 I used the YouTube video below that explains how to make an origami beach bed using regular paper, but I tested it with various-sized cash notes, and they all worked fine.
-So regardless of the instructions, you any cash notes; dollars, euros, and other notes (I used Israeli shekels).
+So regardless of the instructions, you can use any cash notes; dollars, euros, and other notes (I used Israeli shekels).

 It’s only a 2-minute video (at 2:33 the instruction for the beach umbrella starts which we will skip for now) so it’s relatively easy.
 Change the speed to 0.5x to make it even easier to follow along with the steps.

 Keep in mind that your beach bed will turn out to be narrower and longer than the example.
-Personally, I actually quite liked the cash-sized ones.
+Personally, I quite liked the cash-sized ones.

 Obviously, you can make as many beach beds as you want, it just depends on how much cash you’re planning to give and how much time you have for folding.